 Getting Started with Builder

-Builder.io can be customized to meet all kinds of needs, from simple headless data models to full on landing page building.
-You can choose to allow complete free-form control of Builder.io content or limit it to your design system components.
+You can customize Builder.io to meet a variety of use cases, from minimal headless data models to building landing pages.
+You can allow complete free-form control of Builder.io content or limit it to your design system components.

-Adding landing page building support is one of the easiest ways to unlock a ton of power out of Builder.
-You can allow users to create new pages with unique URLs for anything they need.
+Unlock a ton of power by adding landing page building support with Builder.
+You can give users the power to create new pages with unique URLs for anything they need.

-When a request to your site comes to a URL you don't otherwise have a route for, make a request to Builder's HTML API (or use a framework-specific SDK, such as React, Next.js, Gatsby, Angular, etc) passing in the requested URL and your API key.
+When a request to your site comes to a URL you don't have a route for, you can make a request to Builder's HTML API–or use a framework-specific SDK, such as React, Next.js, Gatsby, Angular–by passing in the requested URL and your API key.

-If Builder matches a page for this URL, return the page contents between your header and footer.
-Otherwise, send (or redirect to) your 404 page.
+If Builder matches a page for this URL, it returns the page contents between your header and footer.
+Otherwise, Builder sends, or redirects, to your 404 page.

-All Builder spaces have a built in "page" model that we will use in the examples below.
+All Builder spaces have a built in Page model that we use in the examples below.

 You've just added the ability to create custom landing pages to your site.
 See this guide to extend this example for SEO optimizing your landing pages by requiring custom titles, descriptions, and other meta info.

-You can do a ton more with Builder.io than just landing pages.
-See our guide on creating custom models to learn how to use Builder.io on any page using component models, data models, or a number of other advanced techniques.
+Landing pages are just the beginning of what you can do with Builder.io.
+See Getting started with models to learn how to use Builder.io on any page using component models, data models, or a number of other advanced techniques.